CryoInTheCloud/NASA-UW-Hackweek-2024-FMI-Project/README.md

 ## The Purpose of the project

 The purpose of the project is to validate SnowEX data from March 19 2021.
 This is achieved by comparing AVIRIS-NG surface spectral reflectance and field spectrometer measurements to simulated albedo results.
 Surface reflectance is modeled with with the Two-streAm Radiative TransfEr in Snow TARTES and Imaging Spectroscopy Snow and Ice Algorithm.
+Robledano et al. (2023) provide a new breakthrough for a new approximation for the optical shape of snow, used in TARTES.
+It is based on simulating light propagation in three-dimensional images of natural snow at the micrometer scale.
+The results are compared with more simplified pherical and fractal grain shape approximations.
 Beyond this, the aim is to simulate the effects of surface roughness on snow albedo with a TARTES reduction (Manninen et al., 2009).

 ## What is albedo, and why does it matter?